About ICES – BCIT Skip to main content

 The purpose of our assessments

-• The program of study to which the credential provides access in the country of origin.
+• The educational opportunities the credential provides in its home country

-• The recognition of the institution and program.
+• The recognition status of the institution and program

 The scope and limits of an ICES report